When humanities majors ask about grad school, they are generally asking,

-Some fields don’t require a master’s degree, but opportunities are more plentiful for those who one, for example:
+Some fields don’t require a master’s degree, but opportunities may be more plentiful or lucrative for those who have one, for example:

 There are fields, like journalism, museum studies, and communication where you CAN be professionally employed with a four-year degree in that particular field, and opinions vary widely on whether a master’s degree makes a difference.
 Graduate school can give students greater exposure to the field and valuable networking opportunities, even though the credential isn’t required to advance beyond the entry-level.